408 N. Chaparral Street,

 No one has favorited this theater yet

-The Centre Theatre finished construction in December, 1941, and was immediately acclaimed as one of the finest of the numerous Southwest cinemas designed by architect Jack Corgan.
+Built by Robb & Rowley-United Inc., the Centre Theatre finished construction in December, 1941, and was immediately acclaimed as one of the finest of the numerous Southwest cinemas designed by architect Jack Corgan.
 It was opened on February 10, 1942 with Frank Morgan in “The Vanishing Virginian”.

 Here is a description from the 1942 Film Daily Year Book: "The frontage of unsymmetrical design is dominated by a tower with a large center panel of illuminated, rose-tinted Vitrolux glass, divided into 24" squares by aluminum settings.
 The marquee and four line interchangeable letterboard is vividly illuminated with multi-colored tubing forming a flowing design toward the center.
 The large, spacious foyer is indirectly illuminated with neon.
 The walls covered with Avodire Flexwood Veneer give a rich, warm atmosphere.
 Aluminum display frames are recessed in the walls at various places.
 Standee area with restrooms off each end has the walls spaciously done in striped peach Sanitas washable cloth.
 The ceiling is in canary yellow and illuminated with three circular recessed light coves.